cloud-design-dev/schematics-minio-sync/README.md

 ## Prerequisites
  - IBM Cloud VPC
- - HMAC credentials for the source account.
-These credentials should be scoped to a service ID with `Reader` on the ICOS bucket.
- - HMAC credentials for destination account.
-These credentials should be scoped to a service ID with `Writer` on the ICOS bucket.
+ - Source and Destination accounts prepared.
+See this [guide](PREREQS.md)

 ## Use with Schematics
-Here are the steps to using this example with Schematics
+After you've prepped both accounts per this [guide](PREREQS.md), you can deploy the environment with Schematics.
+Here are the steps to using this example with Schematics:

  - Create a new Worskpace by going to the [Workspace](https://cloud.ibm.com/schematics/workspaces) page and clicking *Create workspace*
  - On the subsequent page give your workspace a name and select the Resource Group where the workspace will be deployed.
 Then click *Create*.
  ![Create workspace](images/create-workspace.png)